arnac-io/helm-external-val/README.md

 - name (required) : the name of the resource to fetch
 - key (optional) : the key in which to look for the data in the resource (defaults to `values.yaml`)

-for example the url below will fetch the data under `my-values` from ConfigMap named `helm-values` in the namespace `kuuji`.
+for example the url below will fetch the data under `my-values` from ConfigMap named `helm-values` in the namespace `arnac-io`.

 ```
-cm://kuuji/helm-values/my-values
+cm://arnac-io/helm-values/my-values
 ```